 Blue Heliotrope (Heliotropium amplexicaule)

-Blue Heliotrope can be found in a wide range of habitats, and can reproduce from both seed and root fragments.
+Blue Heliotrope reproduces from both seed and root fragments.
 It spreads aggressively, as it produces many sticky seeds that adhere to animals and machinery.

 After you read this, you will be able to: